 9. Please comment on any difficulties you encountered in collecting these data and if and how you overcame them.
 Please provide suggestions for improving these questions in the future.

-VA Response: Based on VA's limited need for ECR, it was not difficult to collect the data for this report.
+VA Response: As a result of VA's limited use of ECR, collecting data for this report was not problematic.

 Please attach any additional information as warranted.